wp-plugins/flat-login/readme.txt

 == Changelog ==

 = 2.0 =
-* add icons to Login inputs
+* Add icons to Login inputs
-* add options to set width & height
+* Add options to set width & height
-* add animations to Login page
+* Add animations to Login page
 * Now, you can set your favorite color
 * Improved plugin codes